truecharts/public/charts/stable/traefik/docs/redirect-regex-middleware.md

 The Redirect Regex middleware redirects a request using regex matching and replacement.

-In the `Regex` field enter the capturing regex expression In the replacement enter the URL to redirect to.
+In the `Regex` field enter the capturing regex expression In the `Replacement` enter the URL to redirect to.

 ## Creating the middleware on traefik